-WhatfurtherinformationcanI expect on theWork is presently underway on a supporting video to be provided to all paidstations.The video will give an overview of the PCA and include anexercise programme for staff to prepare for the PCA.A training booklet,pCA?including a personal exercise diary, will support the video.
+further Work is presently underway on a supporting video to be provided to all paid information can stations.
+The video will give an overview of the PCA and include an I expect on the exercise programme for staff to prepare for the PCA.
+A training booklet, including a personal exercise diary, will support the video.